gml78905/ReferSplat/README.md

 ## BibTeX
-Please consider to cite ReferSplat if it helps your research.
+Please consider citing ReferSplat if it helps your research.

 ```bibtex
 @inproceedings{ReferSplat,